zzzprojects/EntityFramework-Extensions/docs/pages/api/update-from-query.md

 ### Why UpdateFromQuery is faster than SaveChanges, BulkSaveChanges, and BulkUpdate?

-`UpdateFromQuery` execute a statement directly in SQL such as `UPDATE [TableName] SET [SetColumnsAndValues] WHERE [Key]`.
+`UpdateFromQuery` executes a statement directly in SQL such as `UPDATE [TableName] SET [SetColumnsAndValues] WHERE [Key]`.

-Other operations normally require one or multiple database round-trips which make the performance slower.
+Other operations normally require one or multiple database round-trips which makes the performance slower.